Søren Brostrøm: Danish Health Authority

-In September 2011, Brostrøm joined the Danish Health Authority as the Director of the Department of Hospitals and Emergency Management, with broad responsibilities for the national planning of specialized hospital services, emergency services and preparedness, communicable diseases, immunization and screening programs as well as national action plans in the field of cancer, cardiovascular diseases, mental health etc.
+In September 2011, Brostrøm joined the Danish Health Authority as the Director of the Department of Hospitals and Emergency management, with broad responsibilities for the national planning of specialized hospital services, emergency services and preparedness, communicable diseases, immunization and screening programs as well as national action plans in the field of cancer, cardiovascular diseases, mental health etc.

 The responsibilities also included health preparedness and infectious diseases, which is where the Authority's pandemic preparedness lies.
 During the COVID-19 pandemic ten years later, Brostrøm would come to rely on the experience and knowledge he gained as department head.

 Director-General

-In October 2015, Brostrøm was appointed Director General of the Danish Health Authority, which was immediately afterwards heavily reshaped by a comprehensive organizational change, where major areas such as patient safety, approval of medicines and handling of health data were placed in independent authorities.
+In October 2015, Brostrøm was appointed Director general of the Danish Health Authority, which was immediately afterwards heavily reshaped by a comprehensive organizational change, where major areas such as patient safety, approval of medicines and handling of health data were placed in independent authorities.
 The Danish Health Authority remained the overall authority.

 One of his first major tasks was to complete the update of the specialty plan, which dictates which hospitals can perform complicated treatments and which cannot.
 It came into force in June 2017 after extensive committee work and many critical debates in medical circles.

+In May 2021, Brostrøm was elected a member of the Executive Board of the World Health Organization by the World Health Assembly.

 Public attention

-Brostrøm came to public attention when the Danish Health Authority's HPV vaccination programme in 2014-15 experienced a sudden and large drop in uptake among the target group, girls and young women, who feared serious side effects.
+Brostrøm came to public attention when the Danish Health Authority's HPV vaccination programme in 2014–15 experienced a sudden and large drop in uptake among the target group, girls and young women, who feared serious side effects.
 Brostrøm took responsibility for inadequate communication and did so in an open and personal manner, which has also been characteristic of his appearance at numerous press conferences and interviews in connection with the handling of the COVID-19 pandemic.